Friday, July 29, 2016

 Leaving Isla Mujeres behind

-A quick run through of the rules and Victor cast off the lines, while his older brother Omar Ancona Cervera expertly backed the boat away from the family dock in the Makax Lagoon.
+A quick run through of the rules, and Victor cast off the lines, while his older brother Omar Ancona Cervera expertly backed the boat away from the family dock in the Makax Lagoon.

 Julie & Rob - let me at 'em!

-We powered through relatively calm, turquoise seas to join the huge flotilla of tour boats gathered seventeen miles off-shore at the current location for the Whale Sharks.
+We powered through relatively calm, turquoise seas to join the huge flotilla of tour boats gathered seventeen miles offshore at the current location for the Whale Sharks.

 Now comes the fun part – swimming with these beautiful creatures.
+Two people, per boat, are allowed in the water at any one time.

-Two people, per boat are allowed in the water at any one time.
 Life jackets are mandatory.
 And touching is not allowed.
-Human contact can damage the delicate surface of their skin, and disrupt their feeding timetable.
+Human contact can damage the delicate surface of their skin and disrupt their feeding timetable.

 Yumiko and Andy

-When it is my turn I am so electrified I forget to pull the diving mask over my eyes, wondering why my underwater vision is so damn blurry.
-I sort out my mask, and eventually realize that ooo-ing and aah-ing underwater is not advised; it is a great way to ingest seawater.
+The excitement of my adventure-mates is infectious.
+When it is my turn, I am so electrified I forget to pull the diving mask over my eyes, wondering why my underwater vision is so damn blurry.

-Craving a high-quality underwater camera, one of those stupendously expensive ones that take National-Geographic-worthy photos, I stare in open-mouthed awe as the black and white spotted leviathan cruises past my face.
+Craving a high-quality underwater camera, one of those stupendously expensive ones that take National Geographic-worthy photos, I stare in open-mouthed awe as the black and white spotted leviathan cruises past my face.

+Wow, just wow!
+And then so quickly it was over, time to motor back to the island.
+Time for a bit of liquid refreshment and snacks.
+Playa Norte was a traffic jam of returning tour boats.
 Big and small, luxury and modest, dozens of boats anchored to allow excursionists a chance to swim, drink cervezas, and chow down on afternoon treats.

 Playa Norte

-Our very able, and entertaining crew of the Brothers Ancona, Victor and Omar, dished up some tasty ceviche, quiche, with fresh fruit and of course cold cerveza.
+Our very able and entertaining crew of the Brothers Ancona, Victor and Omar, dished up some tasty ceviche, quiche, with fresh fruit, and of course cold cerveza.

 You just can’t go on a Mexican adventure without cold beer!